 Upon review of the DISC assessment, I read that I had low Decisiveness, which meant that I solved familiar problems quickly, but when placed with an unfamiliar conflict, I struggled and approached it in a “calculated and deliberate manner.”
 To some extent, I feel that this is true of anyone.
 Who goes into unmarked territory blindly?
 In my various jobs, I’ve found that improvisation comes quite naturally for me, so I disagree with this statement.
 I do find validity in some other points, though.
-I can be extremely self-critical …show more content…
+I can be extremely self-critical and I usually approach other people’s …show more content…

 “non-committal.”
 I wish I understood how someone could be persistent without committing to an idea or a plan.